 Fabian joined Watsi on October 9th, 2016.
-Four years ago, Fabian became the 2525th member to automatically support a new Watsi patient every month.
-Since then, 3,933 more people have become monthly donors!
-Fabian's most recent donation supported Oun, a baker from Cambodia, to fund surgery for a broken arm.
+Five years ago, Fabian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Fabian's most recent donation supported James, a cheerul father from Kenya, for fracture repair surgery.